dbnaruto/Practice/README.md

 The solutions are sorted by the questions source, and then named in a way to indicate which question it answers.

 I use the Javadocs to record the original name, question, and difficulty.

+Libraries are handled locally by IntelliJ.
+This project does not have Maven or Gradle dependency management.